Carbon tetrafluoride: Reactions

 Tetrafluoromethane, like other fluorocarbons, is very stable due to the strength of its carbon–fluorine bonds.
 The bonds in tetrafluoromethane have a bonding energy of 515 kJ⋅mol−1.
 As a result, it is inert to acids and hydroxides.
 However, it reacts explosively with alkali metals.
 Thermal decomposition or combustion of CF4 produces toxic gases (carbonyl fluoride and carbon monoxide) and in the presence of water will also yield hydrogen fluoride.

-It is very slightly soluble in water (about 20 mg⋅L−1), but miscible with organic solvents.
+It is very slightly soluble in water (about 20 mg⋅L−1), but highly soluble in organic solvents.
+When liquified, it is completely miscible in organic solvents.

 Uses

 Tetrafluoromethane is sometimes used as a low temperature refrigerant (R-14).
 It is used in electronics microfabrication alone or in combination with oxygen as a plasma etchant for silicon, silicon dioxide, and silicon nitride.
 It also has uses in neutron detectors.

 Environmental effects

 Tetrafluoromethane is a potent greenhouse gas that contributes to the greenhouse effect.
 It is very stable, has an atmospheric lifetime of 50,000 years, and a high greenhouse warming potential 6,500 times that of CO2.

 Tetrafluoromethane is the most abundant perfluorocarbon in the atmosphere, where it is designated as PFC-14.
-Its atmospheric concentration is growing.
+Its atmospheric concentration is growing: its preindustrial concentration produced via radioactive oxidation of fluorite and reaction with organic molecules was less than 40 parts per trillion.
 As of 2019, the man-made gases CFC-11 and CFC-12 continue to contribute a stronger radiative forcing than PFC-14.

 Although structurally similar to chlorofluorocarbons (CFCs), tetrafluoromethane does not deplete the ozone layer because the carbon–fluorine bond is much stronger than that between carbon and chlorine.

 Main industrial emissions of tetrafluoromethane besides hexafluoroethane are produced during production of aluminium using Hall-Héroult process.
 CF4 also is produced as product of the breakdown of more complex compounds such as halocarbons.